Think your food peccadilloes are weird? Well, you're not alone. Meet members of our staff who are also particular about their food.

 Katie R.: I used to be the same way!
 My grandma would yell at me that they all ended up in the same place so what difference did it make.
 ALL THE DIFFERENCE GRANDMA!

-Rachel B.: For my entire life I've had a strong aversion to butter and cream-based sauces.
+Rachel B.opens a new window: For my entire life I've had a strong aversion to butter and cream-based sauces.
 Unfortunately for me, most American foods (and most American people) love the stuff.
 I would skip entire meals if there was butter in my food and I still can't eat it to this day.
 My most famous moment was the time when my aunt tried to feed me waffles that had butter on them.
 I was about three years-old at the time and I distinctly remember refusing to eat and raising a big stink about it.
 I'm pretty sure I ruined the meal for everyone else in the process.

-Kati P.: I think I had a texture problem as a child.
+Kati P.opens a new window: I think I had a texture problem as a child.
 If a food was too tough, too chewy, too strong-smelling (like fish) or too crunchy, I didn't want to eat it.
 What helped me get over my aversions was to cook in the kitchen with my mom.
 Then I'd see everything that she did and see everything that went into my meals, and then I'd add things I liked.
 I love cooking, and now my mom calls me for help on her recipes!
 I still don't like seafood (smell and texture), cottage cheese and yogurt because of its texture (unless something like granola or fruit is mixed in).

 What helped me get over some of my pickiness was my last job would provide catered meals if you had to work past 8 pm.
 So it forced me to either eat whatever was provided or go hungry.
 Also I had a roommate a few years ago that liked cooking and sharing.
 I didn't want to disrupt the awesomeness of getting home-cooked meals when I got home from work, so I'd eat whatever was shared, even if I didn't like it.